 To delight in something or someone means that you find joy or take pleasure from that person or thing.
 People commonly delight in their significant others, kids, friends, prized possessions, and sometimes even sin.

-What David is telling his authors is to delight in God.
+What David is telling his readers is to delight in God.
 To find our joy in him before anything else.

 2. Our Hearts Desires Aren’t Always What’s Best For Us